 ODOT Contracts covered by the Oregon Standard Specifications for Construction are subject to prevailing wage requirements, see Contract subsection 00170.65.

 THE CONTRACTOR IS RESPONSIBLE TO DETERMINE WAGE RATES AND TO BE IN COMPLIANCE.
-NOTHING ON THIS WEB SITE SUPERCEEDS THE CONTRACT OR THE PREVAILING WAGES POSTED BY BOLI OR USDOL.
+NOTHING ON THIS WEBSITE SUPERSEDES THE CONTRACT OR THE PREVAILING WAGES POSTED BY BOLI OR USDOL.

 ODOT attempts to keep this web page current by:

 - Checking the Oregon Bureau of Labor and Industries (BOLI) website for updates.
 The BOLI prevailing wage rates have generally been updated quarterly by BOLI.

 - Checking the U.S. Department of Labor (USDOL) wage determinations website for Davis-Bacon Act updates.
 The USDOL prevailing wage rate updates have been updated as frequently as weekly by USDOL.